 The Frank A. Schreck Gaming Law Moot Court Competition is hosted by the William S. Boyd School of Law's Society of Advocates Moot Court Competition Team, and the UNLV Gaming Law Journal.
 The William S. Boyd School of Law boasts the #1 Legal Writing program in the country, as ranked by US News & World Report.
-The 2019 Frank A. Schreck Gaming Law Moot Court Competition will be held March 1–3, 2019.
+The 2022 Frank A. Schreck Gaming Law Moot Court Competition will be held tentatively in-person on March 11-12, 2022.

 The Competition focuses on emerging issues at the intersection of gaming law and regulation.
 Competitors will hone their appellate advocacy skills before prominent jurists and practitioners in the gaming capital of the world: Las Vegas, Nevada!

-Registration will open on Monday, September 17, 2018.
-The early bird registration deadline is Monday, October 15, 2018.
-The regular registration deadline is Friday, December 7, 2018.
-Registration for the competition will close on the registration deadline, or once there are 24 registered teams, whichever is sooner.
+Registration opens on Monday, October 11, 2021.
+The early bird registration deadline is Monday, November 1, 2021.
+The regular registration deadline is Friday, December 17, 2021.
+Registration for the competition will close on the registration deadline, or once there are 28 registered teams, whichever is sooner.
 Please check this page periodically for registration details and competition updates.
-Pricing information is available on our registration page and on the 2019 Competition Flyer.
+The pricing for early-bird registrants is $500 for one team and $900 for two teams.
+For regular registrants, the pricing is $550 for one team and $1100 for two teams.
+More information can be found on the 2022 Competition Flyer.

-For further questions regarding the Frank A. Schreck Gaming Law Moot Court Competition, please contact the 2019 Gaming Law Competition Co-chairs, David Chavez and Shannon Zahm, at firstname.lastname@example.org
+For further questions regarding the Frank A. Schreck Gaming Law Moot Court Competition, please contact the 2022 Gaming Law Competition Chair, Alexandra Russell, at firstname.lastname@example.org

 About Frank A. Schreck